Myronul/MES_Project/README.md

 This is an academic project, but suggestions and improvements are welcome.
 Feel free to open an issue or submit a pull request.

-## Acknowledgments

-Special thanks to the MES course instructors and the ACES program for providing the opportunity to explore low-level embedded systems programming and protocol implementation.

 ---

 **Repository:** https://github.com/Myronul/MES_Project.git